-(2) Analysis of inflow trend
+Analysis of inflow trend

 The output of the analyzed inflow series was summarized in Table3.
-The inflow series of the SK dam at the Nan River basin and the SR dam at the Mae Klong River basin were found significant increasing trends throughout the year, which were corresponding with the increasing precipitation trends.
+The inflow series of the SK dam at the Nan River basin and the SR dam at the Mae Klong River basin were found significant increasing trends throughout the year, which are corresponding with the increasing precipitation trends.
 Both increasing and decreasing trends were detected at the BB, PS and VRK dams.
-The VRK and BB dam have a strong significant decreasing trend at the 1% significance level in early dry season.
-The Pasak reservoir was found only three months of slightly increasing trends comparing with other nine month significant decreasing trends, even though the precipitation trends in the Pasak River basin have been detected increasing trends in all stations that cover the basin.
-This suggests the higher evapotranspiration rate occurred correspond to the results of the increasing mean temperature trend in the Pasak River basin, which caused the decreasing amount of water resources in the basin.
+The VRK and BB dam have a strong significant decreasing trend at 1% significance levels in early dry season.
+The Pasak reservoir was found only three months of slightly increasing trends comparing with other nine month significant decreasing trends, even though, the precipitation trends in the Pasak River basin have been detected increasing trends in all stations that cover the basin.
+This suggests the higher evapotranspiration rate occurred, which made the reducing the amount of water resources in the basin.